PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 18:02:20
+Last updated: 2024-04-05 18:02:53
-Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby
+Random Quote: In King's Landing, there are two sorts of people.
+The players and the pieces.  -  Petyr Baelish